 If you would like to apply please complete and email the following one page application.
 (We regret that as we are a small organisation we can only accept this application).

-Closing date for September 2019 Certificate applications: Friday 16th September 2019.
+Closing date for September 2021 Certificate applications: to be confirmed.

 ‘I have volunteered for 30 years.
 In the last 15 years I have been the leader of a Parent/Toddler group, facilitating various family events and parent courses in the community and the church.
 I love being with people and have supported them by listening and ‘talking’.